pablomuri/Engine/python-core/README.md

-How it works.
+# How it works.

 To do the resolution, the core is storing flow-mods and packets-out recived from the backend.
 When the backend sends a fence message for each module, the resolution method is called.

 For now, It only works with two modules.
 (Simple_switch and stealth_firewall)

 -Flow_mod resolution:
-The core first compare the match of the two flowmods.
-Then, if there are equals, It compares the action fields, if the actions are equals, save one flowmod for a later sending.
-Else, if there are one with no actions, It saves that flow-mod.
-If there are not flows with no actions, then saves the two flow-mods.
+Compare all the flow_mods sended by the backend from the all modules.
+If there are two or more modules that has the same match, then the core selects the flow_mod from the highest priority module for sending.

-If the match are not equals, it saves the two flow mods.
+If the match are not equals, the core sends the messages.

 -Packet_out resolution: